 Urbanization is generally viewed as an essential factor in reducing poverty and mostly developing an economy.
 All over the world cities are growing and more and more people live in urban areas.
 Economic theories argue that this shift in world populations will, as a consequence, help develop rural areas.

 Incompetence and lack of city planning

-So...
-What is poverty?
+Are we any closer to understanding what poverty is now?
 From that angle it's the crystallization of political incompetence and disregard for a population's needs.
 On top of that, for the poorest of them, urban dwellers can’t even go back to their rural hometowns because they can’t even afford it anymore.
 Yet this phenomenon is still fairly recent, and if you're interested click here to read more on urban poverty.